Zone

 Circumstances:

-On final approach to RAF Silloth by night, the twin engine aircraft crashed in Abbeytown, 3 miles southeast of the airbase.
+The crew was performing a night navigation exercise out from RAF Silloth.
+On final approach, the twin engine airplane crashed for unknown reasons in Abbeytown, 5 km southeast of the airbase.
 All four crew members were killed.
-At the time of the accident, the visibility was poor due to the night.
+At the time of the accident, the visibility was limited.

 Crew (1st OTU):